MiracleDance/PoseRAC/README.md

 │    │	 └───train/
 │    │   └───valid/
 ```
+It is worth mentioning that in the *./RepCount_pose/annotation/* directory, there are two files for training, where *pose_train.csv* is the annotation applied to our pose-level method, while *video_train.csv* is applied to the common video-level method.
+Other than that, there is no difference between our *RepCount-pose* and *RepCount*, including videos, test annotations, etc.

 ## Usage
+### Install
+Please refer to INSTALL.md for installation.

 ## Citation
 If you find the project or the new version dataset is useful, please consider citing the paper.